Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the employer’s duty to provide a safe workplace in practical terms.
-Focus your revision on:
+For SQE1, you are required to understand the employer’s duty to provide a safe workplace in practical terms, with a focus on the following syllabus points:

 - the common law duty of care owed by employers to employees regarding workplace safety